DavidSouthgate/Multiscreen-Wallpaper-Management/README.md

 # Multiscreen Wallpaper Management
-> **I currently use only 1 monitor on my primary machine so this project is temporarilly on hold.
-For now.**

 This allows wallpapers to be managed in a multiple monitor setup.
 If resolution and configuration changes the program will recalculate the wallpaper.

 E.g. If the user uses WIN+P to adjust monitor configuration.
 The wallpaper will be adjusted so that it still looks correct.

+## Status [Updated 2020-10-27]
+This project was designed for Windows 8 and may not work with newer versions of Windows.
+As I no longer use Windows as my primary Operating System this project will receive no more updates.

 ## Requirements
 * <a href="http://www.newtonsoft.com/json">Json.NET</a> </br>